 Staff

-• The cafeteria at Lapeyronie University Hospital will be closed from July 1 to August 31, 2019, due to construction work.
+• The cafeteria at Lapeyronie University Hospital will be closed from July 1 to August 31, 2019, due to construction.

-The CHU card grants you access to the CHU Gui De Chauliac cafeteria, which will remain open this summer.
-It is located above the snack bar area at the main entrance.
-The common room at the ADV Health Campus remains available to administrative and teaching staff, as do the tables that have been set up outdoors on the campus.
+The CHU map shows you how to get to the Gui De Chauliac CHU cafeteria, which will remain open this summer.
+It is located above the Snack Area at the main entrance.
+The ADV Health Campus lounge remains available to administrative and teaching staff, as do the tables that have been set up outdoors on the campus.